 By identifying and supporting employees’ strengths, you can demonstrate that you value their contributions to the organization’s goals.
 According to Gallup Research, 20% of respondents strongly agree with the statement, “At work, I have the opportunity to do what I do best every day.”
 Not every employee is meant to climb the corporate ladder; some employees prefer to improve their status by growing within their role.
 Allowing employees to own their work can be more satisfying than advancing them through the managerial ranks and being responsible for others’ work.
 In fact, they may find supervising employees stressful because it detracts them from their work.
 Keeping an employee from perceiving themselves as successful is (indirectly or directly) one of the most dominant root causes of disengagement and ultimately turnover.

-Teaching supervisors and managers how to identify specific talents that each employee possesses allows your organization to invest its training budget more efficiently.
+Teaching supervisors and managers how to identify specific talents that each employee possesses allows your organization to invest its training budget more efficiently and succeed at engaging employees.
 Creating development opportunities that encompass an employee’s talents reinforces the belief that the organization values their accomplishments.
 This approach bolsters employee engagement and improves many skill sets as opposed to implementing remedial steps to only improve weaknesses.